roboboinc/linhafala_odoo/README.md

-# linhafala_odoo
+# LFC - Assistance
-Odoo module for Linha Fala Crianca App migration.
+Odoo module for Linha Fala Criança App.